 How should I use GABA ? / Dosages

 Based on current knowledge, dosages of up to 750mg are recommended.
-This dosage can be used 1 to 3 times throughout the day in order to improve mood.
-In order to improve sleep, one dose should be consumed 1 hour before going to sleep.
-For an optimal effect, it should be consumed on an empty stomach.
-Mix dosages with ~100ml of water or juice.
-One level scoop contains ~550mg of GABA.
+This dosage can be used 1 to 3 times a day when used as a mood enhancer.
+When used as a nighttime supplement, one dose should be taken 1 hour before bedtime.
+For optimal effect, it should be taken on an empty stomach.
+Mix doses with ~100ml of water or juice.
+One level scoop contains ~550mg GABA.

 Stacking / combining GABA

 GABA can be combined well with other supplements, such as: vitamins, creatine and amino acids.
 Users often choose to combine it with: L-arginine, L-theanine, 5-HTP or vitamin B6.
 These combinations are not random and often have good reason.
-For example, L-arginine makes it easier for GABA to cross the blood-brain barrier .
-In addition, L-theanine and 5-HTP can help to further improve the calming effect and quality of sleep .
+For example, L-arginine increases the efficiency of GABA .
+In addition, L-theanine and 5-HTP may help to further enhance the effects of this supplement .

 Safety & competitive use